 Shepherds, in partnership with the high schools, seeks to identify those eighth grade students who meet the qualifications to be admitted to the high school, possess the family and social dynamics where a mentor can add value, and, most importantly, have demonstrated motivation and potential to succeed.

 Candidates for the Shepherds program are students who have the desire as well as the basic skills to graduate high school and go on to higher education if given the opportunity and financial support to succeed.

 In order to qualify to be part of the Shepherds program, students must first apply and be accepted into one of the Shepherds partner schools.

 For information on admissions to our Partner schools, click one of the links below:

 Once the student is accepted into the partnership school, the school guidance counselors will recommend a student based on the criteria below:

 - Demonstration of financial need as determined by the partnership school Admissions and Administration staff

 - Recommendations from middle school guidance counselors that the student would significantly benefit from a mentoring relationship for the full four years.

 The selection process strives to offer as many qualified and deserving students as possible the opportunity to become a Shepherds student.
-Regrettably, we are unable to select as many qualified students as are deserving, but will work with our school partners, our sponsors and mentors to consider all fairly and objectively.
+Regrettably, we are unable to select as many qualified students as are deserving, but we work with our school partners to consider all fairly and objectively.